inspec/inspec/README.md

-# InSpec AWS Resource Pack
+# InSpec for AWS

-NOTE: This is early access and not suitable for production.
-We use this repository to prototype and verify our design goals.

-This resource pack provides resources for AWS.
+## Roadmap

+This repository is the development repository for InSpec for AWS.
+Once [RFC Platforms](https://github.com/chef/inspec/issues/1661) is fully implemented in InSpec, this repository is going to be merged into core InSpec.

+As of now, AWS resources are implemented as an InSpec resource pack.
 It will ship with the required resources to write your own AWS tests.

 ```
 ├── README.md - this readme
 └── libraries - contains AWS resources
 ```

-## Design Goals

-Goals for this project are:

-- Find the right abstraction layer for AWS
-- InSpec AWS resources should be aware that they target AWS
-- No mixture of InSpec OS and InSpec AWS resource in one profile possible
-- AWS should become a native target for InSpec `inspec exec inspec-aws -t aws://accesskey:secret@region`

-This project will be merged into [InSpec](https://github.com/chef/inspec), once we reached all the goals.

 ## Get started